ProSTEP Employee Training Assistance Fund

 - Complete and sign the ProSTEP Employee Training Assistance Fund Application & Training Plan and submit it to firstname.lastname@example.org.

-- Application approval/denial notifications will be made within 10 business days of the monthly application review.
+- Application approval/denial notifications will be made within 20 business days after receipt.

 - Workers to receive training must be enrolled in the grant prior to the start of training; and must complete a brief online application.